 It may be cold outside, but now you can experience the joyous holidays in the comfort of your vehicle!
 The Christmas Light Up Celebration in Pittsburgh is a one-mile drive through holiday experience that takes you through the beauty of glistening lights and displays in a beautiful, enchanted woodland setting.
-Bring the family for a twinkling drive, now through January 6.
+Bring the family for a twinkling drive Nov.
+23 through January 5.

 3. Dutch Winter Wonderland

-Now through Dec.
-30th Dutch Wonderland invites you and the family to celebrate the magic of the season at Dutch Winter Wonderland with rides, entertainment and the Royal Light Show, a spectacular display of thousands of twinkling lights dancing to music every 15 minutes.
+From Nov.
+23 through Dec.
+30, Dutch Wonderland invites you and the family to celebrate the magic of the season at Dutch Winter Wonderland with rides, entertainment and the Royal Light Show, a spectacular display of thousands of twinkling lights dancing to music every 15 minutes.
 After watching the show, be sure to visit Santa at his workshop and watch the spirit of the holiday season come to life!

 4. Gring’s Mill Holiday Lights